yandongliu/RandomWalk/README.md

  * other parameters: number of iterations, `p` of coming to root, minimal frequency, etc.

 #Output
-Sample output when starting node is query "verizon" with prob=1.0:
+Sample output when starting node is query "verizon" with prob = 1.0:

 |  Node | Relative probability |
 | ---------- | ----------------|